Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 Now let’s begin our Scotland road trip itinerary!
 This is our suggested 2-day Edinburgh itinerary.
 Since we only stayed one night in Edinburgh, we chose the most important sights for us and squeezed them into one day.
 It is possible but we do recommend staying at least 2 nights and doing this route in 2 days for a more relaxed experience.

-Map of 10 day Scotland Itinerary - Day 1-2
+Map of Day 1 and 2 out of 10 day Scotland Itinerary by The Luxury Travelers - Edinburgh

 A - Kimpton Charlotte Square Hotel; B - Scott Monument; C - Calton Hill; D - The Royal Mile; E - St Giles' Cathedral; F - The Hub; G - Edinburgh Castle; H - Water of Leith Walkway